krol3/krol3/README.md

 <!-- BLOG-POST-LIST:END -->

 ### 😄 Talking about Personal Stuffs
-- 📚 I'm currently learning all about IT and Security in Cloud-native
+- 📚 I'm currently learning about Security in Cloud-native
+- ⚡ I'm honored to participate in the [CNCF Ambassadors](https://www.cncf.io/people/ambassadors/) and the [AWS Community Builders](https://aws.amazon.com/developer/community/community-builders/)
-- 👯 I’m collaborating in the Kubernetes Project.
-Release Team 1.25 | 1.26
+- 👯 I’m collaborating in the [Kubernetes Release Team](https://github.com/kubernetes/sig-release/tree/master/release-team) 1.25 | 1.26 | 1.28
 - 🌱 Please ping me to talk about Security, Linux, containers, kubernetes and Supply chain.
 - 👯 I’m looking to collaborate with other developers in community
 - 💬 Ask me about: Container, kubernetes, security, supply chain
 - 🥅 Goals: Contribute more to Open Source projects
 - ⚡ I love to play with new cli tools and technologies.
+- 📫 You can contact me through: [Twitter](https://twitter.com/krol_valencia) | [Linkedin](https://linkedin.com/in/carolgv)

 ### 🧰 DevOps Tools
 <p align="left">